Assistant/Associate Professor, Rehabilitation Counseling

 * Consideration will be given to candidates who are ABD, although doctorate and CRC credential must be completed within one year of the contract start date.

-- Successful teaching experience at the undergraduate or graduate level
+- Demonstrated potential for teaching excellence at the undergraduate or graduate level

-- Experience in a variety of instructional technology including blended and distance learning applications
+- Knowledge and expertise using a variety of instructional technology including blended and distance learning applications

 Competitive salary commensurate with qualifications and experience.
 The UW System provides an excellent benefits package including participation in the Wisconsin State retirement plan.